 Once I started studying psychology, I was very interested in the way people think.
 However, once I got my BA degree, I realized there were not that many employment opportunities for me.
 I got a job as a Resident Counselor at Youth in Need.
 Here I worked with teenage girls who were in the care of the state.
 All had been abused and/or neglected.
 I soon discovered that in order to be a counselor, I needed to get a graduate degree.
 During this time, I enrolled in the graduate counseling program at Lindenwood University.
 I then got a job working as a Youth Specialist with the Division of Youth Services.
 Here I worked with adolescent boys who had been convicted crimes in the juvenile court.

 I then obtained my MA in Professional Counseling.
 After graduation, I thought if there was anytime to do something crazy it would be now.
 So I quit my job as a Youth Specialist and moved to Florida.
-It was during my time in Florida that I started working in the substance abuse field.
+It was in Florida that I obtained my first job as a counselor.
+I became a substance abuse counselor.
 I worked about 3 years dealing with adolescents and adults with substance abuse issues.

 My focus as a counselor began to shift.
 As a counselor, I was taught to listen and be supportive.
 However, I realized that this type of approach was not helpful in working with trauma and attachment issues.
-I then received training in EMDR, Theraplay, play therapy, and Dyadic Developmental Therapy to further my practice as a counselor.
+I then received training in EMDR, Somatic Experiencing, Internal Family Systems, Theraplay, play therapy, and Dyadic Developmental Therapy to further my practice as a counselor.
 I received enough training to become a Registered Play Therapist-Supervisor.